Cult of Chucky: Accolades

 The film received a nomination for Best DVD or Blu-ray Release at the 44th Saturn Awards.

 Sequel

 In February 2018, a Child's Play television series was announced to be in the works, with involvement from Mancini and producer David Kirschner, and is a continuation of the film's story arc.
-Mancini also stated that as well as the series, feature films will still continue.
-The series, titled Chucky, premiered in October 2021; features the return of several cast members, including Brad Dourif, Fiona Dourif, Alex Vincent, Christine Elise, and Jennifer Tilly.
+The series, titled Chucky, premiered in October 2021; features the return of several cast members, including Brad Dourif, Fiona Dourif, Alex Vincent, Christine Elise, Billy Boyd, and Jennifer Tilly.
 In September 2024, the series was canceled after three seasons.